codership/awfy/README.md

 3. "condensed" files are used for one level of zooming, so users don't have to download the raw data set right away.

 The metadata and raw JSON files are updated as needed.
 The aggregate and condensed files are always re-generated from the raw data.

-There is also a `monitor.py` script provided in the server folder.
-You can run this regularly to send e-mails for benchmarking machines that haven't sent results in a certain amount of time (this time is specified in awfy-server.config).
-It will send e-mail through the local SMTP server, using the "contact" field for each machine in the database.
-This field should be a comma-delimited list of e-mail addresses (i.e. "egg@yam.com,bob@egg.com").

 Website
 -------